EMBRYOPSIDA Pirani & Prado

 Fruits of red oaks (section Lobatae) take one and a half years to mature and the seeds are high in tannins and lipids; the fruits of white oaks (section Quercus) mature in about six months and their seeds are less rich in tannins and lipids, furthermore, their seeds tend to germinate faster.
 Much has been written about the behavior of animals that currently eat and disperse the acorns of these species.
 Thus squirrels tend to eat the embryos of white oaks before caching the fruits; in general they prefer to eat acorns of white oaks in the fall and to cache those of red oaks (Wood 2005 for literature).
 For fruit dispersal and habitat preferences, see Xiang et al. (2014: Fagus with winged fruits).

-Fagaceae in a particular forest often simultaneously, if somewhat erratically, produce large numbers of fruits over large areas, the phenomenon of masting; for accounts of this synchronized but intermittent fruiting, see Koenig and Knops (2000, 2005).
-When their abundance is combined with masting, the effect on the animals that eat these fruits is considerable (Koening & Knops 2005).
+Fagaceae often simultaneously, if somewhat erratically, produce large numbers of fruits over large areas, the phenomenon of masting; for accounts of this synchronized but intermittent fruiting, see Koenig and Knops (2000, 2005).
+The effect of masting on the animals that eat these fruits is considerable (Koening & Knops 2005).
 As with the mast-fruiting dipterocarps, some of the seed predators like passenger pigeons (Ectopistes migratorius) in eastern North America and wild pigs in Europe are (or were) migratory.
 The demise of the passenger pigeon, which once made up 25-40% of the total avian biomass in North America, may have been hastened in part by the destruction of its food sources as settlers cleared woodlands for agriculture.
 Fagaceae - oaks, beech, chestnuts - were a major element in its diet (Curran & Leighton 2000 and references).

 Plant-Animal Interactions.
 Oaks support the highest diversity of herbivores of all temperate holarctic forest trees.
 Pearse and Hipp (2012) found that leaf defences in Quercus were highest at lower latitudes (little temperature fluctuation, mild winters, low minimum precipitation).